rust-lang/blog.rust-lang.org/posts/inside-rust/2024-10-31-this-development-cycle-in-cargo-1.83.md

 if for no other reason than the compatibility guarantees it must uphold.
 Plugins play an important part of the Cargo ecosystem and we want to celebrate them.

-Our plugin for this cycle is [`cargo-bloat`](https://crates.io/crates/cargo-bloat) what is taking up space in your binary.
+Our plugin for this cycle is [`cargo-bloat`](https://crates.io/crates/cargo-bloat) which shows what is taking up space in your binary.

 Thanks to [epage](https://github.com/epage) for the suggestion!